kineticdata/kinetic-sdk-rb/GettingStarted.md

 ### Try the driver

-Modify the sample driver program with your Kinetic Request CE (or other Kinetic Application) information, and try it out.
+Modify the sample driver program with your Kinetic Core (or other Kinetic Application) information, and try it out.

 ```bash
 # make sure to change back to the project root directory